Introduction to Raag:

 - 7 Sur =

-So for example, Raag Aiman will be classified as Sampuran – Sampuran because it has 7 Sur in Arohi and also 7 Sur in Amrohi.
+So for example, Raag Yaman will be classified as Sampuran – Sampuran because it has 7 Sur in Arohi and also 7 Sur in Amrohi.
 In my honest opinion, Zaat of the Raag is not something that plays an active role in applied HCM.
 But it’s always good to know.

 N' R G----R--N' R S.

 So you see, with these characteristics, a Raag is separated from just noise to a melodic scale.
-With these characteristics, it is well established, defined and carries it’s own mood and temperaments that are very unlike any other Raag.
+With these characteristics, it is well established, defined, and carries its own mood and temperaments that are very unlike any other Raag.
 It’s not unusual for those that are well versed in Raag, to simply hear a short portion of a song and easily be able to tell what Raag the song is based on.

 And do you realize the potential of that?
 If you know what Raag a Song, Bhajan, or Qawwali is based on, it’s that much easier to be able to play that tune on your harmonium, keyboard, or even sitar or flute if that’s what you’re into.
-You’ll not only be able to sing that composition with correct note, but with correct tonality as well as expression or mood.
+You’ll not only be able to sing that composition with the correct note, but with the correct tonality as well as expression or mood.

-Meet Raag Aiman:
+Meet Raag Aiman/Yaman:

-Note: Once I’m done writing this series of guides, I’ll create many Raag posts that will give a lot more details particular Raag.
+Note: Once I’m done writing this series of guides, I’ll create many Raag posts that will give a lot more details about Raag.
 Here, I may not be able to go into too much depth.
 By the time you read this, the Raag Posts will be available.

 S R G M P D N S'